|

 speed networks (like an Internet) connected to 'central offices' (CO).

-your neighborhood with no windows (for security reasons).
+building in your neighborhood with no windows (for security reasons).

 The CO building may have a telephone company name on the exterior of the building

-(but some don't for security).
+(but many don't for security).

 These central offices then run copper wire (or even fiber, like Verizon FiOS) to your